davideastmond/newsaggregator/readme.md

 ### About

-- This is a full-stack news aggregator web app.
+- This is a full-stack news aggregator web app using JavaScript, HTML, CSS, jQuery, node and express.

 ### Features